linkedin/cruise-control/README.md

 Cruise Control relies on the recent load information of replicas to optimize the cluster.

 Cruise Control periodically collects resource utilization samples at both broker- and partition-level to infer the traffic pattern of each partition.
-Based on the traffic characteristics of all the partitions, it derives the load impact of each partition over the brokers.
+Based on the traffic characteristics and distribution of all the partitions, it derives the load impact of each partition over the brokers.
 Cruise Control then builds a workload model to simulate the workload of the Kafka cluster.
 The goal optimizer explores different ways to generate cluster workload optimization proposals based on the user-specified list of goals.

 Cruise Control also monitors the liveness of all the brokers in the cluster.
 To avoid the loss of redundancy, Cruise Control automatically moves replicas from failed brokers to healthy ones.

 For more details about how Cruise Control achieves that, see